fieldtrip/website/reference/ft_interpolatenan.md

  where cfg is a configuration structure and the input data is obtained from FT_PREPROCESSING.

- The configuration should contain cfg.method      = string, interpolation method, see HELP INTERP1 (default = 'linear') cfg.prewindow   = value, length of data prior to interpolation window, in seconds (default = 1) cfg.postwindow  = value, length of data after interpolation window, in seconds (default = 1) cfg.feedback    = string, 'no', 'text', 'textbar', 'gui' (default = 'text')
+ The configuration should contain cfg.method      = string, interpolation method, see INTERP1 (default = 'linear') cfg.prewindow   = value, length of data prior to interpolation window, in seconds (default = 1) cfg.postwindow  = value, length of data after interpolation window, in seconds (default = 1) cfg.feedback    = string, 'no', 'text', 'textbar', 'gui' (default = 'text')